Health Informatics Practicum Overview

-The practicum coordinator for the Health Informatics program, Dr. Nan Solomons, is available to help students find their practicum site.
+Dr. Nan Solomons, the practicum coordinator, is available to help students find their practicum site.
 This often entails helping students discern their interest area within the field of health informatics and exploring potential practicum opportunities among organizations within the student’s community.

 There are two areas where she has found that students need the most assistance.
 The first area is helping students pinpoint where exactly their interest in health informatics lies.
 Often it is a matter of looking at previous work experiences and projects to discover a common thread.